 Thanks to the generous support of ONA’s AI in Journalism Initiative funders, we’re able to offer this program for free, but space is limited.
 Breakfast, lunch and snacks will be included on both days of the Summit.

 Attendees are responsible for booking their own travel and accommodations, as well as meals outside of the summit.
-We are working on securing a discounted room rate from a local hotel and will share the booking link when available.
+We have secured a discounted room rate for attendees from a local hotel and will share a booking link in the confirmation email.

 Agenda